KUDOS to the early medical pioneers that advocated for higher levels of health care in the islands!

 After the islands were transferred to the United States, funds became available to begin a Nurse's Training School.

-Nursing Training School Graduates
+Graduates of the Nursing Training School

 Miss Ianthe Blyden, Chief Nurse, Miss Brian and Miss Seaton were the first nurses to train the early enrollees, all the while taking care of a hospital filled to its capacity with 120 patients.